renovatebot/renovate/docs/usage/docker.md

 Assume you are running GitLab CI in the Google Cloud, and you are storing your Docker images in the Google Container Registry (GCR).

-Access to the GCR uses a Bearer token based authentication.
+Access to the GCR uses Bearer token based authentication.
 This token can be obtained by running `gcloud auth print-access-token`, which requires the Google Cloud SDK to be installed.

 It is also very important to note that this is a short-lived token ([60 minutes](https://stackoverflow.com/questions/50370714/google-cloud-bearer-token-expiry)) and thus storing it for subsequent builds in a variable (like you can do with the `RENOVATE_TOKEN`) is not an option.